 From then, the balsamic vinegar of Modena would conquer the whole world with its special sweet-and-sour taste.
 It is quite frequent to see it on the tables of restaurants very far from the city.
 However, there are also too many imitations of it, things created just to keep the price low.
 True Modenesi appreciate only the traditional vinegar, maybe the one they themself produce in the “acetaie” stored in the granaries throughout the province.

 So, some specifications have to be set down.
-The balsamic vinegar of Modena has the IGP seal of quality and it is aged from 3 to 5 years.
+The balsamic vinegar of Modena has the IGP seal of quality, it is aged minumun 2 months and after 3 years in barrel can be named "invecchiato".
 On the contrary, the «traditional» balsamic vinegar of Modena (ABTM in Italian) is sold only in special little round bottles and it is the most valuable one.

 «It is obtained – according to the definition of the guild which protects it – from cooked grape juice before fermentation, aged with a slow acetification derived from natural fermentation and by a progressive concentration over an extremely long ageing, in a series of small barrels of different woods, without any addition of aromatic substances.
 Of a dark, strong and shining brown colour, it shows its density in a correct and flowing syrupiness.
 It has a characteristic and complex fragrance, of a strong but pleasant and harmonic acidity.
 A traditional and inimitable taste, equilibrately sweet and sour, it is generously full, tasty with velvety nouances, in accordance with its olfactory characteristics».